Andrés Neuman

-Andrés Neuman (born January 28, 1977) is a Spanish-Argentine writer, poet, translator, columnist and blogger.
+Andrés Neuman (born 28 January 1977) is an Argentine writer, poet, translator, columnist and blogger.

+Early life and education

 The son of Argentine émigré musicians, he was born in Buenos Aires, Argentina, to a mother of French and Spanish descent and a father of Eastern European-Jewish descent.
 He spent his childhood in Buenos Aires, before going into exile with his family to Granada, Spain.
-The stories of his European ancestors and family migrations, his childhood recollections and the kidnapping of his paternal aunt during the military dictatorship, can be read on his novel Una vez Argentina.
+The stories of his European ancestors and family migrations, his childhood recollections and the kidnapping of his paternal aunt during the military dictatorship can be read in his novel Una vez Argentina.
 He has a degree in Spanish Philology from the University of Granada, where he also taught Latin American literature.
-He holds both Argentine and Spanish citizenships.
+He holds both Argentine and Spanish citizenship.